JuanForge/Winion/README.md

 ### 6: Install JuanDEV’s CA from [**here**](#install-certificates), then install it > Local > Store > Trusted Root Certification Authorities.

 ### 9: (08.11) : Linux support is finally available!
-Winion can now run on distributions based on the Linux kernel (successfully tested on Ubuntu).
+- Winion can now run on distributions based on the Linux kernel (successfully tested on Ubuntu).
 This version is still undergoing optimization and stabilization before being ready for production use.
 ⚠️ The package system remains partially incompatible, as it was originally designed for Windows.
 Only packages written entirely in pure Python are currently supported.

-# 🔒 Actuellement Privé, Bientôt Open Source
+## 📦 Versions / Updates
-Winion est pour l’instant un projet privé, mais une fois qu’il aura une communauté assez grande, il passera en open source pour que chacun puisse contribuer et l’améliorer.
+Check the [CHANGELOG here](./CHANGELOG.md) to see the full list of changes.

 # What does it allow you to do ?
 Winion: A Terminal Without Limits!